harismuneer/harismuneer/README.md

 ## 🤝 Consulting / Coaching
 Stuck with some problem?
-Need help in solution development, guidance or capability building?
+Need help in solution development, guidance, or capability building?
 I am a Full Stack Engineer turned Project Manager with years of technical and leadership experience in a diverse range of technologies.
 Let me know what your problem is at <b>haris.muneer5@gmail.com</b> and we can schedule a consultation session to help you get through it.

 ## 👨‍💻 Technical Skills & Expertise

-- Development of Web Applications, Mobile Applications and Desktop Applications
+- Development of Web Applications, Mobile Applications, and Desktop Applications
-- Development of Machine Learning/Deep Learning models and deployment
+- Development of Machine Learning/Deep Learning models, and deployment
 - Web Scraping, Browser Automation, Python Scripting

 ## ⚙️ Tools & Technologies Used